 CBD Tolerance: Here’s Why You Can’t Build Up A Resistance

-Earlier text:

-CBD Tolerance: Here’s Why You Can’t Build Up A Resistance

-As cannabis use and popularity grows, the need for trusted, accessible, science-backed information is needed more than ever.
+As CBD use and popularity grows, the need for trusted, accessible, science-backed information is needed more than ever.
 A quick Google search about CBD can quickly lead you down a rabbit hole, leaving you with more questions than answers.
-One of the frequent questions our Dosage Support Team hears is, “Will I build a tolerance to CBD?”
-At Equilibria, we’re passionate about breaking down the science and sharing our extensive cannabis knowledge so you can be informed and empowered as you start experimenting with CBD.
+One of the frequent questions our Member Education team hears is, “Will I build a tolerance to CBD?”
+At Equilibria, we’re passionate about breaking down the science and sharing our extensive wellness knowledge so you can be informed and empowered as you start experimenting with CBD.

 CBD tolerance: Why you can’t build up a resistance